Hritika-Ratnam/Tech_Thread/README.md

 - **Styling**: Designed with Tailwind CSS for a modern and responsive UI.

 ## Installation Instructions
-Get started with Blog App by following these simple steps:
+Get started with Tech Thread by following these simple steps:

 ### Prerequisites